Objective

 Technical Approach

 The previous work under WP-2611 has successfully demonstrated emission sampling methods for gun firings and explosions and has shown that analysis of stages of energy release can be used to predict emissions in controlled environments.
 For this project, the technical approach will be the development and validation of models which employ solid, liquid, and gas-phase physics and chemistry (including gas-particle reactions) of metal-containing propellants, pyrotechnics, and explosives, thereby enabling predictions of emission factors.
 These predicted EFs will be experimentally determined in laboratory and field settings using methods improved upon from the SEED effort and previously funded SERDP projects that successfully developed methods for sampling of propellant burns and detonations.
-Emission factors allow translation of measured concentrations of emissions for a given process to other scenarios and scales, facilitating prediction of pollutant levels for a given source’s magnitude and frequency.
-Emission factors are used in conjunction with dispersion and exposure models to establish both human exposure risk and environmental impact, forming the basis of operational procedures, engineering controls, and installation operating permits.
+Emission factors allow translation of measured concentrations of emissions for a given process to other scenarios and scales, facilitating prediction of output levels for a given source’s magnitude and frequency.
+Emission factors are used in conjunction with dispersion and exposure models to establish both risk assessments and material impacts, forming the basis of operational procedures, engineering controls, and installation operating permits.

 Benefits